 The ADA’s effective communications requirements state that firms must provide auxiliary aids and services necessary to ensure equal access to goods and services and effective communication.
 For example, if a bank offers online banking, that service must also be accessible to people with disabilities.
 If a retailer’s website offers an exclusive coupon code or special pricing on an item, people with disabilities should be able to access these deals.

 Different circuit courts and the DoJ have different positions about how and when to apply the effective communications requirement.
 Some courts have held that the website of a business with a brick & mortar presence is covered under the ADA only to the extent the website can be shown to have a nexus with a physical store.
 Other courts have held that no such nexus is required.

 ADA Enforcement Status for Digital Accessibility

 The first thing to consider is the likely enforcement scenario that will be encountered.
 The DoJ has moved forward with enforcement based on WCAG 2.0 Level AA as the technical standard for accessibility.
 State and local agencies have exerted pressure on businesses using state non-discrimination statutes.
 Various advocacy groups are also pushing for equal access.
-Finally, there has been a dramatic rise in demand letters from ADA-focused law firms in recent months, many from Carlson Lynch Sweet & Kilpela LLP of Pittsburgh.
-We expect that more firms will join the fray as word spreads.
+Finally, there has been a dramatic rise in demand letters from ADA-focused law firms in recent years.
+We expect that this will continue.

 Enforcement of the ADA as it relates to digital accessibility has drastically expanded in recent years and will continue to grow going forward.